cossatot/wenchuan_topo_stress/revisions/rebuttal.md

 > overall the results should be more fully described and the discussion more
 > fully developed.

-This is definitely a 'methods' paper, and this work was performed with the broader goal of working to quantify tectonic stresses in a larger sense.
-We chose this earthquake to start with because it's well-documented and has a complex coseismic slip distribution, and because it lies at the base of a very large plateau that has been suggested to be expanding outward due to topographic stresses.
+We feel that it is crucially important to fully describe the methods of our calculations and estimation stratagy, We chose this earthquake because it's well-documented and has a complex coseismic slip distribution, and because it lies at the base of a very large plateau that has been suggested to be expanding outward due to topographic stresses.
 We looked into these effects, framed the investigation in terms of questions (e.g., do topographic stresses promote or inhibit the observed slip on the faults), and answered them.

-Nonetheless, the results and the discussion make up the bulk of the paper.
+Nevertheless, the results and the discussion make up the bulk of the paper.
 The methods sections (2 and 4) are 6.5 'manuscript' pages in sum, which includes many equations that take up a lot of space.
 The results sections (3 and 5) are about 2 pages, and 6 of the 10 figures.
 The discussion is 8 pages, by far the